Get Out On The Trails On A New Mountain Bike!

 Here's a pretty cool video showing why the Trek Fuel EX series bikes are some of the best in the business and top values you can buy.
 (Thanks Trek!)

--On top of the bike you'll need to budget for the several of these accessories-
+-On top of the bike you'll need to budget for these must have mountain bike accessories-

 Bike Helmet (must have) $50 - $150